-

 In general, this zone is located at the ends of the track, since this configuration is less costly.
 But it could be positioned anywhere along the track.

 The length of the section can also vary according to your needs, for example, depending on the number of overhead cranes you wish to park there during maintenance.
-But its length will have to consider an essential element that we'll see later: the "buffer zone".
+However, its length must take into account the deceleration distance of adjacent overhead cranes.

 What are the advantages of the maintenance zone?